-(1) We will pay selling commissions of 5.00% of gross offering proceeds on the sale of A Bonds.
+(1) We will pay selling commissions of 5.00% of gross offering proceeds on the sale of Series A Bonds.
 Our managing broker-dealer may reallow selling commissions to selling group members, in whole or in part.
 All such amounts will be paid to our managing broker-dealer, who may reallow up to the entire amount of selling commissions and the wholesaling fee to selling group members.
-The Series Ra Bonds will be sold solely to certain purchasers, including those purchasing through a registered investment advisor.
-See "Plan of Distribution - Eligibility to Purchase Series Ra Bonds."
-We will not pay selling commissions on the sale of Series Ra Bonds.

-(2) We will pay a managing broker-dealer fee of up to 1.00% of the gross offering proceeds on the sale of Bonds.

-(3) We may pay a wholesaling fee of up to 1.00% of gross proceeds on the sale of Bonds.
+- (2) We will pay a managing broker-dealer fee of up to 1.00% of the gross offering proceeds on the sale of Bonds. - (3) We may pay a wholesaling fee of up to 1.00% of gross proceeds on the sale of Bonds.
 We are not required to pay the wholesaling fee, but we may agree to pay the wholesaling fee to our managing broker-dealer for sales made by certain selling group members, which it may reallow, in whole or in part, to those selling group members.
 Kevin Kennedy, an officer and member of the board of managers of our Sponsor and Raymond Davis, an officer of our Manager, are registered as associated persons of our managing broker-dealer.
-As a result, they may be paid all or a part of any selling commission resulting from Bonds sold directly by them or through certain selling group members.

-(4) We will pay a nonaccountable expense reimbursement of 1.25% of gross offering proceeds on the sale of Bonds to the Managing Broker-Dealer.

-(5) We will pay our Manager the O&O Fee of 2.00% of gross proceeds from the offering.
+As a result, they may be paid all or a part of any selling commission resulting from Bonds sold directly by them or through certain selling group members. - (4) We will pay a nonaccountable expense reimbursement of 1.25% of gross offering proceeds on the sale of Bonds to the Managing Broker-Dealer. - (5) We will pay our Manager the O&O Fee of 2.00% of gross proceeds from the offering.
 To the extent actual organizational and offering expenses exceed 2.00% of the gross proceeds raised in the offering, our Manager will pay such amounts without reimbursement from us.
 If actual organization and offering expenses are less than 2.00% of the gross proceeds from the offering, the Manager will be entitled to retain any excess of the O&O Fee over actual organization and offering expenses as compensation for its services in organizing our company and this offering.
-In no event will the O&O Fee payable to our Manager exceed 2.00% of the offering proceeds.

-(6) We expect to use \$280,000 at the maximum offering amount for working capital and general corporate purposes.
+In no event will the O&O Fee payable to our Manager exceed 2.00% of the offering proceeds. - (6) We expect to use \$600,000 at the maximum offering amount for working capital and general corporate purposes.